mixxxdj/manual/source/chapters/djing_with_mixxx.rst

 frequencies to pass through.

 **LPF**
-  Corner frequency ratio of the low pass filter
+  Corner frequency ratio of the low pass filter.

 **Q**
-  Resonance of the filters, default = Flat top
+  Resonance of the filters, default = Flat top.

 **HPF**
-  Corner frequency ratio of the high pass filter
+  Corner frequency ratio of the high pass filter.

 .. _effects-reverb: